 Celebrate the month of September with us here at The Encore!

 Events are subject to change.
-Please contact our Therapeutic Recreation Department for more information on September events!
+Please contact our Therapeutic Recreation Department for more information on our monthly events!

 On Labor Day, September 4th, at 2:30 pm, The Encore will celebrate the innovative American Labor force.
 There is no registration required the event is open to Residents, staff, and families.
 There will be light refreshments served along with live entertainment by Emillio.
 As time marches on, Americans have almost forgotten the true meaning of Labor Day.
 It is a holiday rooted in the late nineteenth century when labor activists pushed for a federal holiday to recognize workers’ many contributions to America’s strength and well-being.
 It was declared a National Holiday in 1894, the roots of Labor Day grew out of violent clashes between labor and police during the Haymarket Riots in 1884 when thousands of workers in Chicago took to the streets to demand an eight-hour workday and safe working conditions.